hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - 🟤️ = cheapest (B)
 - ⚫️ = stealthiest (B)

 These lasers can be of different power, ranging from a simple stun to planet destroying power.
 The lasers can also be short range, lashing out like lightning.
-The advantage of this is that it can manuver, so it almost never misses.
-There are also Lightdrones that have laser tips.
+The advantage of this is that it can manoeuver, so it almost never misses.
+There are also laserdrones, which are rocket propelled tubes have laser tips.

 #### Beamers (R)